nin-jin/go.d/README.md

 * Static typed channels (but you can use [std.variant](https://dlang.org/library/std/variant.html) to transfer various data).
 * Minimal message size (no additional memory cost).
-* Wait free channels (but if you don't check for avalability/pending you will be locked).
+* Wait free channels (but if you don't check for avalability/pending you will be blocked).
 * Static check for message transition safety (allowed only shared, immutable and non-copyable).
 * Every goroutine runs on thread poll (use runEventLoopOnce to use main thread too).
 * Automatic finalizing queues on channel scope exit (use `empty`/`ignore` to check it).